51

 Department: Applied Sciences

-Chris is Professor of Microbiomics at 51 and an Honorary Consultant Microbiologist within the Northern Care Alliance NHS Foundation Trust.
+Chris is Professor of Microbiome Ecology at 51.
+He is also a visiting Professor in Cystic Fibrosis at Dartmouth College, visiting Professor in Microbial Ecology at University of Warwick, and an Honorary Consultant Microbiologist within the Northern Care Alliance NHS Foundation Trust.

-Since completing his DPhil at the University of Oxford, Chris has built a successful career in environmental microbiology and environmental biotechnology.
-Wherein he has worked in partnership with a range of SMEs and multinationals (incl.
+Since completing his DPhil at the University of Oxford, Chris built a successful career in microbial ecology and environmental biotechnology.
+Wherein he worked in partnership with a range of SMEs and multinationals (incl.
 BP, Shell, and Ford Motor Company).
-He was also cofounder of the NERC spin-out company, Microbial Solutions Ltd, that used proprietary microbial consortia, which he invented, to biologically treat industrial wastewater.
+He also cofounded the NERC spin-out company, Microbial Solutions Ltd, that used proprietary microbial consortia, which he invented, to biologically treat industrial wastewater.

 Wanting new challenges, and through a combination of curiosity and serendipity, he realised the urge to refresh and redirect his research towards microbiome research and the roles of human microbiota in health and disease.
-Chris’ research is now predominantly focused on the role of lung and gut microbiota in chronic diseases, including cystic fibrosis, non-CF bronchiectasis, COPD, and asthma.
-He puts an emphasis on performing translational research to improve clinical outcomes of patients.
+Chris’ research is now focused on the role of lung and gut microbiota in chronic diseases, predominately in cystic fibrosis.

 In order to unravel the complexity of human microbiota, he exploits and adapts models, theories, and principles from traditional ecology, coupled with big data from ever improving developments in -omics technologies, applied to cross-sectional and longitudinal patient population studies.